eliamue/foundations-prep-april-2021/01-learning-the-tools-terminal-and-github/exercises/LAB-01b-terminal-and-markdown-in-github.md

 ## Terminal Commands and Github Lab

-1) Create a repo with a README.md on Github
+1) Create a repo with a README.md on Github (make sure the name is readable and relevant)
 1) Clone your repo on the command line
 1) `cd` into your repo from the command line
 1) `pwd` to make sure you're in the right directory